arturkw/dev-notes/kafka/Exam notes.md

 9. The `offsets.retention.minutes` configuration in `Kafka` determines how long `Kafka` remembers offsets in a special topic.
 The default value is 10,080 minutes (7 days), and it affects the behavior when an application is restarted after being stopped for a while.
 Increasing this value is **recommended** to avoid reprocessing data on application restart due to offsets being deleted by the broker(s).
 10. `unclean.leader.election.enable=false` unclear leader election is disabled, the topic will not accept new messages until an **In-Sync Replica** becomes available for leader election.
 11. `unclean.leader.election.enable=true` one of the out-of sync replicas can be elected as a new leader.

+## Broker configuration
+1. `broker.id` every Kafka broker must have an integer identifier.
+2. `port` if port lower than 1024 broker must be run as root
+3. `zookeeper.connect` Zookeeper  host
+4. `log.dirs` list of paths to store messages
+5. `auto.create.topics.enable` create topics when producer starts write messages, consumer starts read messages, client request topic metadata

+## Topic configuration
+1. `num.partitions` determines how many partitions a new topic is created with
+2. `log.retention.ms` how long retain messages
+3. `log.retention.minutes`
+4. `log.retention.hours` default value is 168 (one week), the smaler value from all `log.retention.` is choosen
+5. `log.retention.bytes` applied per partition
+6. `log.segment.bytes` default is 1GB
+7. `log.segment.ms`
+8. `message.max.bytes` defeault is 1MB

+## Producer
+`fire-and-forget` we send a message to the server and don't really care it it arrives or not.
+Some messages will get lost.
+`synchronous send` we send a message, the `send()` method returns `Future` amd we use `get()` to wait on the future ans see it it was successful or not
+`asynchronous send` we call the `send()` method with a callback function which gets triggered when it receives a response from the Kafka broker.
+Callback function must implement `org.apache.kafka.clients.producer.Callback` interface which has a single function `onCompletion(RecordMetadata rm, Exception e)`

+## Producer configuration
+1. `bootstrap.servers` list of `host:port` pairs of brokers.
+MANDATORY
+2. `key.serializer` name of class that will be used to serialize keys.
+Commons are `ByteArraySerializer`, `IntegerSerializer`, `StringSerializer`.
+Custom serializer must implement `org.apache.kafka.common.serialization.Serializer` interface.
+MANDATORY
+3. `value.serializer` name of the class that will be used to serialize the values of the record.
+MANDATORY
+4. `acks=0,1,all`
+5. `buffer.memory` this sets the amount of memory the producer will use to buffer messages waiting to be sent to brokers
+6. `compression.type` By default, messages are sent uncompressed.
+This parameter can be set to snappy, gzip, or lz4, in which case the corresponding compression algorithms will be used to compress the data before sending it to the brokers.
+7. `retries`
+8. `batch.size`
+9. `linger.ms` linger.ms controls the amount of time to wait for additional messages before sending the current batch
+10. `client.id` any string, used in logs,metrics and for quota
+11. `max.in.flight.requests.per.connection` how many resposnes can be send to the server without receiving responses.
+If set to 1 will guarantee that messages will be written in order.
+12. `timeout.ms, request.timeout.ms, and metadata.fetch.timeout.ms`
+13. `max.block.ms` how long the producer will block when calling `send()`
+14. `max.request.size`

+## Consumer configuration
+1. `fetch.min.bytes`
+2. `fetch.max.wait.ms`
+3. `fetch.max.wait.ms`
+4. `max.partition.fetch.bytes`
+5. `session.timeout.ms`
+6. `auto.offset.reset`
+7. `enable.auto.commit`
+8. `partition.assignment.strategy`
+9. `client.id`
+10. `max.poll.records`
+11. `receiver.buffer.bytes.`, `send.buffer.bytes`
+12.